codeHaiku22/Modern-Lightweight-Linux/Lightweight Linux.md

 &nbsp;
 ## Resource Usage at Idle
 With a name like "Linux Lite", one would expect that the resources usage for this distribution to be quite minimal.
-Here's how it fared in terms of CPU and RAM usage at idle along with it's installation footprint size.
+Here's how it fared in terms of CPU and RAM usage at idle along with installation footprint size.

 &nbsp;
 ### System Monitor